-Teaching as Research is the deliberate, systematic, and reflective use of research methods to develop and implement teaching practices that advance the learning experiences and outcomes of both students and teachers.
+Teaching as Research (TAR) is the deliberate, systematic, and reflective use of research methods to develop and implement teaching practices that advance the learning experiences and outcomes of both students and teachers.

 Learning Communities bring together groups of people for shared learning, discovery, and generation of knowledge.
 To achieve common learning goals, a learning community nurtures functional relationships among its members.